kyReid/Write-Ups/OverTheWire_Bandit.md

 ### Approach

+Similar starting approach to the previous level.
+However, this time I had to access a different branch to look at commits and find changes that showed the password.

-This involves working through branches.
-Notice that the current master branch doesn't have anything for us so we check for other branches using `git branch -a` I then checked out a different branch using `git checkout remotes/origin/dev`.
-I ran gitt log and noticed data was added for development.
+I checked for other branches using `git branch -a`.
+I then checked out a different branch using `git checkout remotes/origin/dev`.
+I ran `git log` and noticed data was added for development.
 Ran `git show` on that commit hash and got the flag.

 ```commit
 bandit29@bandit:/tmp/kyle11/repo$ cat README.md